Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Bias Correction and Real Data Examples

-It is worthwhile to note here that the bias of the proposed estimators, although smaller compared to the existing methods in most of the cases, comes mainly from the violation of the exponential model assumption (\ref{EQ:ERM_def1}) through the choice of $k$, as discussed above.
-So, there is a scope of improvement in bias of the proposed estimators by checking this assumption more carefully or by extending it to a more general assumptions like one considered in the Section 4 of Matthya and Beirlant (2003) taking the second order effect into consideration.
-These need to be checked carefully both in theoretical aspects and empirical performances of such extended assumptions to the present estimators with respect to the bias.
-This in turn would also help us to get theoretical framework for a data-driven choice of the tuning parameters.
-We hope to pursue these generalizations of the proposed estimators in our subsequent research.
+Note that the bias of the proposed estimators, although smaller compared to the existing methods in most of the cases, comes mainly from the violation of the exponential model Assumption (\ref{EQ:ERM_def1}) through the choice of $k$.
+So, there is a scope of improving the proposal through suitable bias correction while applying it to any real life dataset.
+Here we will present one possible approach for bias correction using a refinement of Assumption (\ref{EQ:ERM_def1}) as done for the MB estimator in Matthys and Beirlant (2003).

+In order to refine Assumption (\ref{EQ:ERM_def1}), let us consider the notations and assumptions of Section \ref{SEC:MLE_ERM}.
+As proved in Section 4 of Matthys and Beirlant (2003), for any $\gamma\in \mathbb{R}$, Assumption (\ref{EQ:EVT_def2}) implies the existence of a slowly varying function $l$ and a function $d$ with $\pm d$ slowly varying and $d(t)\rightarrow\gamma$ as $t\rightarrow\infty$, such that for all $t, \lambda >0$,

+Following Matthys and Beirlant (2003), we can get a bias-corrected estimate of the tail index $\gamma$ by assuming a second order condition as follows.
+We assume the existence of a real constant $\rho \leq 0$ and a rate function $b$ satisfying $b(t)\rightarrow 0$ as $t\rightarrow\infty$ such that for all $\lambda \geq 1$,